huntbrooks85/WRAP/resources/wrap_help.md

 9. Your query will be save on the left
     "Table List" panel, click "Save"
       to save as a csv file

+MULTI-QUERY:
+# -------------- #
+1. Select the "Multi-Query" checkbox.
+2. Input csv file, R.A. column needs to be named "input_ra" and Decl. column needs to be named "input_dec", the file must be a csv.
+3. Input search radius in arcseconds
+4. Select the catalogs to be searched through.
+5. Click the "Run" button.
+6. Your standard web browser will open with
+    WiseView to assist you in finding your object (If WiseView Button Selected).
+7. Click on your object when the image appears
+      (if your object is not there,
+        click the red "Object Not Found" button).
+8. Repeat these steps until every catalog image is shown.
+9. Your query will be save on the left
+    "Table List" panel, click "Save"
+      to save as a csv file
 # -------------- #